 - Sling (Orange Package) – $35

-- DirecTV Stream – starting at $55
+- DirecTV Stream – starting at $69.99

 The “ManningCast” – Monday Night Football with Peyton and Eli

-New for 2021 is the 10 game package of Monday Night Football with Peyton and Eli.
+Back again in 2022 is the 10 game package of Monday Night Football with Peyton and Eli.
 This alternative MNF broadcasts, often referred to as the “ManningCast” features brothers Peyton and Eli Manning analyzing the MNF broadcast in real-time with a variety of guests.

 The ManningCast is shown on ESPN2 and thus available through any of the online streaming services above that carry ESPN2.
 It is also simulcast on ESPN+, the premium streaming service from ESPN.
 A subscription to ESPN+ cost $6.99 per month.
-You can also stream the “ManningCast” for feee on mobile with the NFL app.
-And speaking of mobile…

 The ESPN app provides streaming access to all ESPN programming, including Monday Night Football.
 It requires a paid TV subscription w/ ESPN and authentication and is available across a large variety of mobile, tablet, and TV connected devices.

 Monday Night Football Schedule – 2022

 Week 1 – Sept.
 12: Denver at Seattle (ABC/ESPN)